 There are many ways of thinking and building a city, and the programme Imagina Madrid aims to offer one that’s different.
-Based on residents’ desires and dreams as well as proposals by artists and creators, we want to imagine another city; a city that’s more welcoming and friendlier, where we can invent without forgetting our history.
+Based on residents’ desires and dreams as well as proposals by artists and creators, we want to imagine another city.

 What is it?

-To imagine, contextualise and design the projects that will be carried out, Imagina Madrid is committed to beginning with a participatory process in which citizens, the network of various associations and creative teams can all contribute their know-how.
-In this initial stage we collected throughout the summer 2017 experiences, emotional connections and memories that residents possess with respect to the places where we will intervene.
-The imaginaries are currently available in Spanish here.
+To contextualise and design the projects that have been carried out, the program collected,throughout the summer 2017, experiences, emotional connections and memories that residents possess with respect to the proposed places.
+The imaginaries are availablein the projects pages in Spanish here.

 Following a process-based, collaborative and multidisciplinary methodology, the projects conforming Imagina are the result of an intense joint work effort between local communities and artists that began in January 2018 at the co-design meetings.
 The results, visible between September 2018 and April 2019, are an example of what can happen when we invite creators not only imagine but also to transform the territory they inhabit